 An important principle of employment legislation in Macau is that an employment contract is void if it offers lesser benefits than the minimum standard set by the law.
-The minimum age for starting work of an employee is 18, but minors in the age bracket between 16 and 18, and even 14 to 16 are allowed to work under certain conditions.
+The minimum age at which someone can start working is 18 years old.
+However, minors ages 16-18, and even 14-16, are allowed to work under certain conditions.

 It is not mandatory to have a written employment contract, except when employing minors or working under a fixed term contract.
 A probation period of 90 days is allowed, which can be increased to 180 days for managerial posts.
 In case of fixed-term contracts, the probationary period is only 30 days.

 Regular work hours are restricted to 8 hours a day and 48 hours in a week.
 Daily limit may go up to 12 hours, but the weekly limit still needs to be maintained.
 Any change in the work schedule can be implemented only with mutual agreement.

 Overtime work is remunerated in Macau at the rate of 20% additional payment.
 However, the employer is allowed to force their employees to work up to 16 hours if the plant is facing significant losses, and up to 12 hours if there is an unprecedented spike in the volume of work.
 Overtime payment in these cases is 50% extra plus compensatory rest.
 Employees are also entitled to additional pay for night shifts.

 The 10 mandatory public holidays in Macau include:

 - Second day of Lunar New Year

 - Third day of Lunar New Year